2016 United States House of Representatives elections in Nevada: Predictions

+Results

 District 3

 The 3rd congressional district occupies the area south of Las Vegas, including Henderson, and most of unincorporated Clark County.
 The district was initially created after the 2000 census.
-The incumbent is Republican Joe Heck, who has represented the 3rd district since January 2011.
+The incumbent was Republican Joe Heck, who had represented the 3rd district since January 2011.
 Heck did not seek re-election to the U.S. House, instead running for the U.S. Senate seat vacated by Harry Reid.